-Commissioners are appointed by the Mayor.
+Commissioners are appointed by the Mayor and confirmed by the City Council.
 The City provides certain resources to the Authority.
 The City is the sole beneficiary of the Authority and will receive the remaining assets upon termination.
 The Authority is a component unit of the City (the primary government) and is included in the City's Annual Comprehensive Financial Report as a discretely presented component unit.